- The goals of the spin in reining are speed, precision, and keeping the hind foot in place.

+Watching reining horses as they execute precise patterns and slides in competition is breathtaking, but there’s nothing as dazzling as the lightning-fast spins they perform.
 The main goals in the spin are speed, precision and keeping the hind foot in place as the horse pivots around it, but to train a horse to master these, you have to start with the basics.

 The three basics of Pieper’s program are lateral flexion, simple collection, and the two-track.
 “Everyone can achieve success if they get these three basics really solid,” he says.
 “Our goal in establishing these basics is to have every horse become enjoyable, useful and safe, whether he’s a recreational trail horse or a reining horse.
 These basics are appropriate for the young colt in training and for the aged saddle horse that may be resistant or dull.”

 Start by riding two-handed with a loose rein in a large circle, keeping the size consistent.
 To ask for basic lateral flexion as you’re circling to the left, sit on your right hip.
 This brings your right leg closer to the horse’s ribcage and your left leg away from his body.
 Essentially, you’re “opening the door” for the horse to move to the left.

 Move your left hand outward slowly in the direction you want the horse to tip his nose.
 It’s important that every time you ask for lateral flexion, your hand moves directly across the top of your hip bone.
 The soft “ask” then consistently comes from the same direction every time.
 If you pick your hand up high, drop your hand down, or change the speed of your hand movement, those variances make a difference to the horse; what you’re asking for becomes confusing.
 The more consistent you are with your hands, the more consistent the lateral flexion response from the horse.